jetstream-cloud/js2docs/docs/ui/exo/access-instance.md

 #### Adding a Public Key Manually

-1. Access your instance's web shell or console
+1. Access your instance's web shell or console, or by SSH using password authentication
 2. Open up the file `/home/exouser/.ssh/authorized_keys` in the editor of your choice, for example:
     ```
     vim /home/exouser/.ssh/authorized_keys